tgasser/OSCAR/README.md

 ## Changelog

 ##### v2.4
-To version is the last update of OSCAR v2.
-It is meant to be as close to OSCAR v3 as possible.
+This version is the last update of OSCAR v2.
+It is meant to be as close to OSCAR v3.0 as possible.
-* Added: The `mod_biomeV3` option to force biome aggregation to that of v3.
+* Added: the `mod_biomeV3` option to force biome aggregation to that of v3.0.
+* Removed: the dependency of `p_wet` on the `mod_LSNKcover` option.
+It is now the average of all possible configurations, which has very little effect on the simulated wetlands CH<sub>4</sub> emissions.

 ###### v2.3.1
 * Added: a new parameter `p_HWP1_BB` quantifying how much of the harvested wood products in pool 1 are actually burnt in the open, and thus accounted for in non-CO<sub>2</sub> anthropogenic biomass burning emissions.
 It is set to `0.5` to roughly match present-day estimates.